AmosKorir/Android-Pulse-Animation/README.md

 # Android circle pulse Animation

-Location, Request, Request Pulse animation.
+Location, circular, Request Pulse animation.

 This a simple implementation of a circular pulse animation using Rxjava3, interval Observable. (alternative to recursive Handler and runnables)